rimanfarhood/Chic-Salon/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+* This site was deployed to Github pages, steps are following:

-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+     * Go to the repository settings
+     * On the side menu of settings click on pages
+     * Click on the branch dropdown menu and select main

+     The page will refresch and it might take a couple minu

-The live link can be found here -
+The live link can be found here - [Font Awesome](https://rimanfarhood.github.io/Chic-Salon/index.html)

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- All photos are from this Open Source site [Font Awesome](https://www.pexels.com/sv-se/)
-- The images used for the gallery page were taken from this other open source site
+-